|

 St. Augustine in De Civitate Dei affirmed that there

 were too many attacks by incubi to deny them.
-Saint Thomas aquinas
+Saint Thomas Aquinas

 also affirmed their existence, as did the Inquisitors' handbook

-Maleus Maleficarum.8.
+Malleus Maleficarum.8.

 Nightmare (1800) by Nicolai Abraham